 We strive to integrate ESG across all asset classes.
 In line with our ambition, NN Group formalised a sustainability approach for its own real estate portfolio.
 Specific responsible investment (RI) guidelines were developed, which set out the expectations of our (external) real estate managers.
 These guidelines can be downloaded here.

 Since 2014, NN Group has been a member of the Global Real Estate Sustainability Benchmark (GRESB).
 We use the annual Real Estate Assessment to evaluate and engage with our real estate investments with the aim to improve the sustainability performance of our portfolio.
-NN Group improved its score in the 2017 GRESB Real Estate assessment.
-For more information, refer to this news article or read this interview with NN’s Head of Private Markets at NN Group’s Investment Office.
+NN Group improved its score in the 2019 GRESB Real Estate assessment for the fifth year running.
+For more information, refer to disclosures in the NN Group Annual Report.

 ESG integration in private equity

 In 2016, NN Group developed responsible investment (RI) guidelines for private equity.
 NN Group invests in funds that are managed by external private equity managers.
 The guideline defines our approach to integrate ESG factors in the selection and appointment of new private equity managers.
 Where it concerns existing investments in funds, we seek to actively engage with the managers to raise awareness on the importance of ESG factors during the evaluation and ongoing management of its private equity portfolio companies.
 To monitor the funds in which we invest, we developed an ESG dashboard.
 This dashboard is part of our internal performance reports and tracks the progress of the private equity funds and managers towards meeting our expectations.